Last updated on

 “In the nation’s top 50 markets, half of the housing stock is now considered overvalued, based on market fundamentals, like income and employment.”

-And when the price of housing moves upward, more people, generally speaking, look to renting options rather than buying options.
+When the price of housing moves upward, more people, generally speaking, look to renting options rather than buying options.

 This, of course, depends on your location and requires that you understand the place where you invest.
 Overall, though, expect renters to flood the market.